Semi-Supervised Manifold Learning with Complexity Decoupled Chart Autoencoders: Theoretical Analysis

 \begin{proof} See Appendix \ref{app:decoder_complexity}. \end{proof}

-Theorem \ref{thm:decoder_complexity} shows that we can approximate each decoder with a low-complexity neural network.
+Theorem \ref{thm:decoder_complexity} shows that we can approximate each decoder with a low-complexity ReLU network.
 In particular, all layers except for the final one are independent of the manifold data and its ambient dimension; they only serve to make a fine enough partition of the latent space.
 The final matrix multiplication consists of a finite number of decoded points to embed the data into $\real^D$.
-This network architecture is similar to a multidimensional version of the implementation in \cite{yarotsky2017error}.
+This network architecture is similar to a multidimensional version of the construction presented in \cite{yarotsky2017error}.